remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

-# Muddling your way in real time
+# Muddling my way through real time

 Real time demand is a core part of our internet experience, let alone expectation.